fhdsl/Intro_to_Git_and_GitHub/01-Seminar.Rmd

               --- o <-- o
 ```

-This workflow of branching and merging is extremely popular in collaborative work, and we will hold future seminars on mastering it.
+This workflow of branching and merging is extremely popular in collaborative work, and we will hold future workshops on mastering it.

 ## Set up

 ### Installing Git

 If you are learning via replit, then Git is already installed.
 See this guide for [installation info](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your local computer.

+### Installing GitHub Command Line Tools

+If you are learning via replit, then GitHub Command Line Tools is already installed.
+See this website for [installation info](https://cli.github.com/
+) on your local computer.

 ### Create a GitHub account